StrangeOne101/PlatinumArenas/README.md

 - `platinumarenas.reset` - Allows resetting of arenas
 - `platinumarenas.list` - Allows usage of the arena list command
 - `platinumarenas.border` - Allows toggling the visibility of arena borders
+- `platinumarenas.reset.instant` - Allows you to use the instant speed.
+Has it's own permission because it's dangerous.